juancumbeq/DAW_M07_Server_Environment_Exercises/README.md

 ## Example 2: Variables
 In PHP, like many other languages such as JavaScript, it is not necessary to specify the data type when allocating a variable.
 A remarkable difference is that every variable is prefixed with the symbol `$`.
 To define and initialize a constant, we use the function `define("MY_CONSTANT", value)`.
 This allows us to create a constant with a fixed value that cannot be changed throughout the script's execution.

+## Example 3: Insert PHP code in a HTML block